Student Accessibility Services (SAS)Counseling Center

 Kayelynn Cooper, Administrative Assistant

-Kaye graduated from TCC with her A.A. and transferred to FAMU pursuing a degree in Occupational Therapy.
-She has worked for TCC since 2017 in multiple departments on campus, one being a Mentor for the Eagle Connections Program.
+Kaye graduated from TCC with her A.A. and from FAMU with a Bachelors in Pre-Occupational Therapy.
+She is pursuing her Masters in Applied Physiology and Kinesiology at UF.
+She has worked for TCC since 2017 in multiple departments on campus.
 Kaye assists with making your first appointment, scheduling, and providing information about campus and the Counseling Center.

 We welcome your interest and contact.
 We also value your privacy.